Sidewalk Development Program

 Sidewalks are the building blocks of an effective pedestrian network.
 There are currently more than 2,000 miles of sidewalks in Seattle, yet many areas in the city do not have sidewalks at all.

 SDOT is committed to increasing the number of sidewalks in the city.
-More money is now available to fund sidewalk construction as part of the Bridging the Gap levy for transportation maintenance and improvements.
+The Bridging the Gap transportation levy has funded sidewalk maintenance and improvements projects.
 In addition to local funds, SDOT also looks for state or federal grants to build sidewalks.

 Will SDOT be building a sidewalk in my neighborhood?